 Health Insurance Information

 Name:

 TIN: Date of Birth:

-ox that most accurately describes y our health insurance coverage for the current
+Please select the boxyear: x that most accurately describes y our health insurance coverage for the current

-or any of my dependants received ans during the current calendar year health insurance through one of the District's ar.
+or any of my dependants received as during the current calendar year health insurance through one of the District's ar.
 (No coverage through District)

-eived health insurance through one ar year.
-(Employee only coverage to of the District's health insurance plans during hrough the District)
+ived health insurance through one r year.
+(Employee only coverage t of the District's health insurance plans during hrough the District)

 health insurance pla dependent.
-(Employ an during the current calendar ye yee plus children, Employee plus sp ar.
-A spouse is included in the definition of a buse, Employee plus spouse and children)
+(Employ n during the current calendar ye ee plus children, Employee plus sp nsurance through a District's family or spousal ar.
+A spouse is included in the definition of a ouse, Employee plus spouse and children) ne current year, please complete the following:

-If you had a family or spousal health care plan during th e current year, please complete the following:
+Dependant 1:

-Dependant 1: Name: TIN: Date of Birth:
+TIN: Date of Birth:

 Dependant 2: Name: TIN: Date of Birth:

 Dependant 3:

 Name: TIN: Date of Birth:

 Dependant 4: Name: TIN: Date of Birth:

 Signature: Date: